mzazon/awesome-cloud-projects/gcp/disaster-recovery-orchestration-service-extensions-backup-dr-service/disaster-recovery-orchestration-service-extensions-backup-dr-service.md

 Extend this intelligent disaster recovery solution by implementing these advanced capabilities:

-1. **Multi-Cloud Disaster Recovery**: Integrate with hybrid cloud environments by extending the service extension to trigger failover to on-premises or other cloud provider infrastructure, using Cloud Interconnect for secure connectivity and data synchronization.
+1. **Multi-Cloud Disaster Recovery**: Integrate with hybrid cloud environments by extending the failure detection service to trigger failover to on-premises or other cloud provider infrastructure, using Cloud Interconnect for secure connectivity and data synchronization.

-2. **AI-Powered Failure Prediction**: Enhance the service extension with Vertex AI integration to predict potential failures before they occur based on infrastructure metrics, application performance data, and historical failure patterns.
+2. **AI-Powered Failure Prediction**: Enhance the failure detection service with Vertex AI integration to predict potential failures before they occur based on infrastructure metrics, application performance data, and historical failure patterns.

 3. **Automated Recovery Testing**: Build a comprehensive testing framework using Cloud Scheduler and Cloud Build that automatically validates disaster recovery procedures, performs regular failover tests, and generates compliance reports for audit requirements.